Egyptian–Ethiopian War: The Battle of Gura

-Following the botched invasion, the Egyptians again attempted conquest of Ethiopia, this time with an army of about 13,000 men.
+Following the unsuccessful invasion, the khedivate army again attempted another invasion, this time with an army of about 13,000 men.
 The forces of Isma'il Pasha, now under Ratib Pasha, arrived at Massawa on 14 December 1875.
 By March, they had reached the plain of Gura and set up two forts, one in the Plains of Gura and the other at the Khaya Khor mountain pass a few kilometers away.
-Yohannes, had responded by issuing a call to arms to defend Christian Ethiopia against the Muslim invader.
-With the exception of Shewa province, all of Ethiopia had responded.
+Yohannes had once again mobilized, this time presenting the issue as a struggle between Christianity and Islam, thousands of men answered with soldiers coming as far as Gojjam, although Menelik’s soldiers in Shewa remained as observers.
 The Ethiopians, now with a force of some 50,000 (of whom only about 15,000 could fight at one time due to battlefield layout), engaged them on the 7 March 1875, and Ratib Pasha ordered just over 5,000 out of 7,500 men stationed at Fort Gura to leave the fort and engage the Ethiopians.
 This force was quickly surrounded by the Ethiopian advance guard, probably commanded by Ras Alula, and quickly broke.
-The Ethiopians then fell back, and, on the 10th of March, mounted a secondary attack on Fort Gura, which was repelled.
-The Ethiopian force dissolved the next day, and the devastated Egyptians soon withdrew.
+The Ethiopians then fell back, and, on 10 March, mounted a secondary attack on Fort Gura, which was repelled.
+The Ethiopian force dissolved the next day, and the khedivate army soon withdrew.